Newsletter

 While stepping back from the car dealership world, Shannon remains active and engaged.
 Her passions include pickleball, golf, mahjong and traveling.

 Cortlandt Cuffee is a native of Portland, Oregon and took to community involvement at a young age.
-As the student spokesperson for Project Second Wind in middle school, he teamed with then Mayor Bud Clark, and other community leaders in coordinating to help raise awareness and alleviate hunger in the region.
+As the student spokesperson for Project Second Wind in middle school, he teamed with then Portland Mayor Bud Clark, and other community leaders in coordinating to help raise awareness and alleviate hunger in the region.
 That experience laid the foundation for the importance of giving back and led to his involvement with several local non-profits through the years.